registreerocks/gethNode/README.md

 # gethNode
-Local Geth Node to allow access to public networks from APIs
+Local Geth Node to allow access to public networks from APIs.